resibots/blackdrops/docs/advanced_installation.md

 sudo make install
 ```

-If you do not have TBB install, you should use: `cmake -DUSE_TBB=OFF -DUSE_OPENMP=ON ..`.
+If you do not have TBB installed, you should use: `cmake -DUSE_TBB=OFF -DUSE_OPENMP=ON ..`.
 If you want to install libcmaes somewhere else than `/usr/local`, you should use the `-DCMAKE_INSTALL_PREFIX=/path/to/install/folder` cmake argument.

 ### Installing DART